martenEkhart/GroepsProject/readme.md

 This is our final Project at CodeGorilla Bootcamp!

-We wanted to make a simple website for the small business owner, so they can sell there products easy and change things them self's on the fly.
+We wanted to make a simple website for the small business owner, so they can sell there products easy and change things them self's on the fly!

+We used Laravel to create an easy way to make CRUD functionality.

+We used Bootstrap for the layout.

+We used Ajax for search functionality.

+We made use off the API https://github.com/mollie/laravel-mollie for payment options.

+And we used some JavaScript for scroll up buttons.